nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 * ``lr-wpan-data.cc``:  A simple example showing end-to-end data transfer.
 * ``lr-wpan-error-distance-plot.cc``:  An example to plot variations of the packet success ratio as a function of distance.
+* ``lr-wpan-per-plot.cc``: An example to plot the theoretical and experimental packet error rate (PER) as a function of receive signal.
 * ``lr-wpan-error-model-plot.cc``:  An example to test the phy.
 * ``lr-wpan-packet-print.cc``:  An example to print out the MAC header fields.
 * ``lr-wpan-phy-test.cc``:  An example to test the phy.